-Addiction in New Orleans, Louisiana
+Drug And Alcohol Addiction In New Orleans, Louisiana

 New Orleans, Louisiana has a rich history, culture, and blend of people.
 However, this is often eclipsed by the droves of college students and young people flocking to the city to have a memorable night of partying, drinking, and trouble.
-While this seems like a good time to many tourists, they are often blind to what is going on with the people who live there.
-New Orleans is not only one of the biggest party cities, but one of the most violent.
-There is a vicious cycle of drug abuse, dealing, and taking over turf.
-Tragically, the trauma that these young people go through in New Orleans actually makes them more likely to abuse drugs in the future.
+While this seems like a good time to many tourists, they are often blind to what is going on with respect to the people who live there; fortunately, for both visitors and long-term residents, inpatient and outpatient rehabs are available.

-Drugs and Homicide, A Vicious Cycle in New Orleans
+Drugs and Homicide, A Vicious Cycle In New Orleans

 Children in New Orleans are around a lot of tragedy growing up.
 Excessive deaths from drugs, homicides, and accidental causes ring through the city.
 These experiences create adverse childhood experience (ACEs).
 These ACEs add up to a score and, though it isn’t an exact science, the higher this score, the more likely someone will turn to drug abuse or develop some kind of mental health disorder.
 This environment in New Orleans has caused a vacuum of children being sucked into the same life of drugs and violence.

 While there are plenty of options for recovery in a city like New Orleans, traveling for rehab is also an option.
 Going through the same streets, meeting up with the same people, and even experiencing the same sounds and smells can may hinder your ability to fully immerse yourself in treatment.

 If you or a loved one is battling addiction, there is hope.
 For more information, contact a treatment provider today.